-- Sec.
-14. Apprehension, detention, or conditional release of Individuals.
-Regulations prescribed under this Chapter shall not provide for the apprehension, detention, or conditional release of individuals except for the purpose of preventing the introduction, transmission, or spread of such communicable diseases as may be specified from time to time in Executive orders of the President upon the recommendation of the Secretary of Health and/or the Executive Director. - Sec.
+Sec.
+14. Prohibition against unlawful apprehension and detention. - No person shall be unlawfully apprehended or detained except for the purpose of preventing the introduction, transmission, or spread of such communicable diseases as may be specified from time to time in Executive Orders of the President upon the recommendation of the Secretary of Health and/or the Executive Director.

+Sec.
 15. Application of regulations to persons entering from foreign countries.

-Except as specifically provided by law, regulations prescribed under this section, insofar as they provide for the apprehension, detention, examination, or conditional release of individuals, shall be applicable only to individuals coming into Philippine territory from a foreign country or a possession.
+- Except as specifically provided by law, regulations prescribed under this section, insofar as they provide for the apprehension, detention, examination, or conditional release of individuals, shall be applicable only to individuals coming into Philippine territory from a foreign country or a possession.